aaronmckinstry706/imaterialist/journal.md

 The next thing to do is implement saving of the metrics along with the model; additionally, I want a --name option in the CLI, and save all things relating to the model's run to the folder `models/--name`.
 This way, we don't have to worry about saving everything in one object.

 Once I have this completed, I will rerun the training again and watch the accuracy *and* the loss to observe the behavior.

+I added the `models/--name` option, and saved all the hyperparameters I thought were relevant.

+I'm re-running my first experiment.
+Changes from the first experiment, though:

+* I'm using no momentum term;

+* I'm stopping training entirely if the learning rate goes below 10^-8; and

+* the learning rate scheduler is stepping based on the validation accuracy, rather than the validation loss.

+A thought about this whole project, from looking at a Kaggle Kernel today: the categories are unclear.
+There are no labels for them.
+Some of them are obvious enough (glasses out of which you drink, vs. cups out of which you drink, vs. pants), but others are not entirely clear.
+There may be some semantic issues with the labels--i.e., it's tough to generalize because you can't generalize well in the first place.

+I wonder if attentional models would do better at paying attention to the details?